d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 ## Summary
 * Bernoulli random variables can be used to model events with a yes/no outcome.
-* Discrete uniform distributions model selections from a finite set of possibilites.
+* Discrete uniform distributions model selects from a finite set of possibilities.
 * Continuous uniform distributions select from an interval.
 * Binomial distributions model a series of Bernoulli random variables, and count the number of successes.
 * Poisson random variables model the arrival of rare events.
-* Gaussian random variables model the results of adding a large number of independent random variables together.
+* Gaussian random variables model the result of adding a large number of independent random variables together.

 ## Exercises

-1. What is the standard deviation of a random variable that is the difference $X-Y$ of two indepent binomial random variables $X, Y \sim \mathrm{Binomial}(16, 1/2)$.
+1. What is the standard deviation of a random variable that is the difference $X-Y$ of two independent binomial random variables $X,Y \sim \mathrm{Binomial}(16,1/2)$.
 2. If we take a Poisson random variable $X \sim \mathrm{Poisson}(\lambda)$ and consider $(X - \lambda)/\sqrt{\lambda}$ as $\lambda \rightarrow \infty$, we can show that this becomes approximately Gaussian.
 Why does this make sense?
 3. What is the probability mass function for a sum of two discrete uniform random variables on $n$ elements?